diversen/ubuntu-auto-upgrade-py/README.md

 Edit SMTP settings in `config.py`.
 The `default_to` setting in SMTP is the email address of the person who will receive emails.

-You can also edit `restart` that determines if the server should restart if needed.
+You can also edit `restart` that determines if the server should restart when needed.
 You may also set a `timezone`.

 ## Cron

 Set the script up as a cron script.
-Let it run every 10 minutes of so.
+Let it run every 10 minutes of once a week.
 You will need to let the script run as root.
 Edit crontab as `sudo`, e.g.:

     sudo crontab -e

-Add the crontab line (change to your own source path):
+Add the crontab line and remember to change to your own source path.

+This will e.g. run the script every 10 minutes:

-    */10 * * * * cd /home/dennis/ubuntu-auto-upgrade && php cron.php
+    */10 * * * * cd /home/dennis/ubuntu-auto-upgrade-py && ./venv/bin/python cron.php

 ## Logs